katrintirok/sql-environmental-lesson/_episodes/00-sql-introduction.md

 > What information is contained in each file?
 Specifically, if I had
 > the following research questions:
 >
-> * How has the hindfoot length and weight of *Dipodomys* species changed over time?
+> * What is the peak rainfall intensity per raingauge per day?
+> * What is the average rainfall for each gauge, per day?
+>* What is the peak rainfall intensity per ward per day?
-> * What is the average weight of each species, per year?
+> * What is the average rainfall for each ward, per day?
-> * What information can I learn about *Dipodomys* species in the 2000s, over time?
 >
 > What would I need to answer these questions?
-Which files have the data I need?
+Which files of the data do I need?
 What
 > operations would I need to perform if I were doing these analyses by hand?
 {: .challenge}